deadlydog/deadlydog.github.io/_pages/Feedback.md

 ---

+Vincent Langevin (circa 2017):

+> Dan is a great leader and pillar of iQmetrix.
+> He works tireless behind the scenes to ensure that the infrastructure that RQ, the Hub, and the many intricate interdependencies are running smoothly and effectively.
+> Often times he works well after work hours so that his work won't impact others.
+> He is a laid-back, considerate person, that doesn't balk under the constant pressure and demands that are constantly demanded of Dev Ops.
+> I am always amazed at his cool temperance and ability to come up with the solution that is needed.
+> It has been an honour and pleasure to be in his circle while he was manning the helm.

+---

 Donny Lu (circa 2017):

 > Thanks for all your help and the things you taught me while I was there.
 > You are an inspiration for me to always make life easier for people around me wherever my career goes.
 > Stay awesome!”

+---

+Tobias Bohm (circa 2017):

+> I really enjoyed working with you.
+> You're always eager to help and extremely professional and reliable.

 ---